 The free tram that runs around the City is a great help, especially for first-time visitors to Melbourne.
 It means that even complete strangers to Melbourne can plan to visit outlying areas such as the Yarra Valley vineyards and the beaches south of the City.

-Where to Stay in Melbourne for 2 Days?
+Where to Stay in Melbourne in 2 days?

 Melbourne CBD is the best area to stay in Melbourne for the first time visitors.
 It is the hub of Melbourne’s great cafes, tourist attractions, bars, restaurants, shops and next to Melbourne’s main sporting arena, Melbourne Cricket Ground.